 This course introduces students to the language and literacy development of children from birth to age 8.
 Students will examine the importance of adult interaction as a way to facilitate children's early literacy skills consisting of reading, writing, speaking, and listening.
-Students will also explore the various components of language: oral, written, and nonverbal.
-Students will learn how to plan purposeful literacy activities in the classroom using the lens of the Connecticut Early Learning and Development Standards.
-This course requires substantial observations hours in an early childhood environment in order to complete assignments.
+Students will explore the various components of language: oral, written, and nonverbal.
+Students will also learn how to plan purposeful literacy experiences in the classroom using the lens of current state standards.
+This course requires substantial observation hours in an early childhood environment in order to complete assignments.

 Prerequisite: Admission to the program or departmental permission. .
-Offered: F.
+Offered: Su.